thanpolas/toddmotto.github.io/_posts/2013-06-01-reengineering-the-jbar-plugin-with-immediately-invoked-data-expressions.md

 }
 {% endhighlight %}

-You'll notice at the end we have _this.jsonConfig_ which uses the _.data()_ API from jQuery (conveniently parsing our JSON for us - jQuery will recognise JSON inside data-* attributes and return it).
+You'll notice at the end we have _this.jsonConfig_ which uses the _.data()_ API from jQuery (conveniently parsing our JSON for us - jQuery will recognise JSON inside data-&#42; attributes and return it).

 To get the message that you'd specify in the HTML, we'd now simply do this: